 A bit of a bonus, “John Adams: A Life” incorporates several short sketches throughout the book on other important figures of the era, such as Thomas Jefferson, Alexander Hamilton and Ben Franklin.
 These introductions added unique color, character and additional context, and laid the groundwork for analysis and conclusions to come later in the book.

-Compared to the other biographies on Adams I’ve read, Ferling was the least friendly to Adams and his relationship with Abigail.
+Compared to the other biographies on Adams I’ve read, Ferling is the least friendly to Adams and his relationship with Abigail.
 McCullough, Smith and Ellis each show a warmer, more consistent relationship between the John and Abigail, but Ferling’s case seems well argued in any event.
 Having not read the source material for myself, I don’t have an informed view on which perspective is more accurate.
 As is often the case, the truth is probably not as romantic as some would like, but may not be as harsh as Ferling depicts.

-Perhaps my favorite aspect of Ferling’s biography of Adams (other than its judicious use of the reader’s time without diminishing its ability to be both thorough and penetrating) was the set of analyses and conclusions left behind in the final pages.
+Perhaps my favorite aspect of Ferling’s biography of Adams (other than its judicious use of the reader’s time without diminishing its ability to be both thorough and penetrating) is the set of analyses and conclusions left behind in the final pages.
 Ferling tackles the subject of Adams’ “greatness” (or lack thereof) and critically examines the role of Adams’ personality, his actions while president and luck (or misfortune), as well as the evolution of history’s perspective on the topic.
 Again, in contrast to his analysis of Washington which I found strident and one-sided, his approach to Adams is balanced and considered.

 Overall, “John Adams: A Life” proves itself a fantastic biography of Adams.
 It serves not only as an excellent introduction to the second president, but also as quite a complete treatment of him as well.
 Ferling is not quite the storyteller of, say, McCullough, whose work on Adams proved a somewhat better story, but not a better biography.
 But in the end, while not quite perfect and admittedly somewhat aged, “John Adams: A Life” was nothing short of outstanding.